26. Skip to content

 export MODSSC_CACHE_ROOT=/tmp/modssc_cache

-Use separate MODSSC_CACHE_ROOT values only when you explicitly need hard isolation (for example strict clean-room comparisons across branches/commits).
+Use separate cache roots only when you need hard isolation, for example a strict clean-room comparison across branches or commits.

-When you run 5 seeds, you should expect 5 distinct split/preprocess/graph fingerprints (one per seed), while dataset artifacts are shared.
+When you run five seeds, expect five distinct split, preprocess, and graph fingerprints, while dataset artifacts remain shared.

-• Dataset cache (datasets/): Reused across seeds when dataset identity is unchanged (provider, dataset id, version, resolved options).
-Usually do not recompute.
+• Dataset cache (datasets/): reused across seeds when dataset identity is unchanged

-• Sampling split cache (splits/): Conceptually seed-dependent (different split fingerprint per seed), so each seed maps to a different split entry.
-Current bench orchestration computes sampling in-memory (save=False) and does not persist split cache entries.
+• Sampling split cache (splits/): conceptually seed-dependent, but current bench orchestration computes sampling in memory and does not persist split cache entries

-Each run writes a timestamped directory under runs/ with: - config.yaml (copied config) - run.json (metrics + metadata) - error.txt (only on failure)
+Each run writes a timestamped directory under the configured run.output_dir (commonly runs/) with: - config.yaml - run.json - error.txt on failure only

-run.json includes: - run metadata (name, seed, status) - resolved config blocks - artifacts and metrics - HPO summary when search is enabled
+run.json includes: - run metadata such as name, seed, and status - resolved config blocks - artifacts and metrics - HPO summary when search is enabled

 This structure is written in bench/orchestrators/reporting.py.
 [4]